neo-project/docs/docs/en-us/sc/gettingstarted/develop.md

    >
    > If there are red underlines under the code warning that the system is unable to find Neo name space and there is "!" in project references, you may take the following steps:
    >
-   > Right click the solution file in VS, click `manage NuGet package` and update the Neo.SmartContract.Framework to the latest official version in a new page.
+   > Right click the solution file in VS, click `Manage NuGet Packages...` and update the Neo.SmartContract.Framework to the latest official version in a new page.
 If the red underlines still exist when program update is completed, you may try double clicking the "!".
 If the problem remains unsolved, you may resort to the solutions below:
    >
    > 1. Download nuget.exe [here](https://www.nuget.org/downloads)  and copy it to the root directory of NeoContract project.
    > 2. Open Power Shell or command prompt (CMD).